notspecia/JavaScript/ESERCIZI/07-object/04-Cash-register/README.md

 4. **Testing the Function**:
 - The function is tested by calling it with the `cartForParty` object as input and logging the result to the console.

-This approach efficiently calculates the total price of items in a shopping cart object by iterating through its properties and summing up the prices.